 What is an Arm Lift Surgery?

-An arm lift, or brachioplasty, is a surgical procedure that rejuvenates, reshapes and reduces the circumference of the upper arm by removing excess fat and sagging skin from the under a portion of the upper arm some call “batwing”.
-Often it is paired with liposuction to reduce the excess fat around the arm.
-Although exercise strengthens and tones the underlying muscle of the arm, it cannot affect the loose skin when the skin has lost its elasticity due to drastic weight loss, aging or genetic predispositions.
+An arm lift, medically known as brachioplasty, is a transformative surgical procedure that rejuvenates, reshapes, and reduces the circumference of the upper arms.
+By removing excess fat and sagging skin from the undersurface of the upper arm, often referred to as the “batwing,” this procedure yields remarkable results.
+It is frequently complemented with liposuction to eliminate excess fat deposits around the arms.
+While exercise can enhance muscle tone, it cannot address loose skin caused by reduced elasticity due to factors like significant weight loss, aging, or genetic predisposition.

 Why Grand Genesis?